cyanide-burnout/FastRing/README.md

 ## FastBuffer

-Fast buffer pool implementation especialy to use with FastRing Check usage examples at FastBIO and FastSocket
+Fast buffer pool implementation, specifically designed for use with FastRing.
+See usage examples in FastBIO and FastSocket.

 ## CoRing